opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Should do this for all other commands too.
 But general intuition is that performance should be not an issue.

-We can also be smart on the SDK side and perhaps see if the files of the project the user is working with is large for a git operation, we can delegate to do some git heavy work in a web worker instead not to block the main thread.
-So any perf issue we hit can be avoided this way.

-We would need to write code to schedule this work so there should be some algorithm to perhaps predict a future heavy operation.
+We can also potentially delegate some heavy git operations to a web worker.
+To run some things in parallel and not block the main and only JS thread.

 Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?